Cabbage Key

 Cabbage Key is a small island located off of Pine Island, Lee County, Florida.
 The island is about 100 acres and has a few residences on it.

+History

 The island is only accessible by boat, and in the 1940s, schoolchildren living on the island would be picked up by a boat to be taken to school.

 The island was named Cabbage Key during this period by residents Larry and Jan Stults.